 What Is Pain and Suffering in a Car Accident?

-Pain and suffering are non-economic damages that are not easy to calculate through invoices and receipts.
-Therefore, you must document them so that the court has evidence to review.
+Pain and suffering are non-economic damages that are difficult to calculate through invoices and receipts.
+Therefore, you must document them so the court has evidence to review.
 They will use your evidence to determine the amount of pain and suffering compensation the court should award.

 Pain and suffering can include: